John Safran: Personal life

 Safran's favourite board game is Scrabble.
 However, he prefers to play one-on-one compared with four or more players, as he considers that a one-on-one game is a "game of skill" instead of a "game of luck".
 He also owns all the comprehensive Scrabble dictionaries.
 Furthermore, Safran has a Scrabble Rug, a Scrabble board costume, Michael Groves Special Edition Scrabble, Hebrew Scrabble, CD-Rom Scrabble, Keyring Scrabble and a Scrabble watch.

 John Safran was painted by Yvette Coppersmith and entered in the 2009 Archibald Prize.
 The painting was a finalist.
 A portrait by Avraham Vofsi titled John Safran as David and Goliath was a finalist in the 2022 Archibald Prize.

 Safran has stated that he believes in a force or unifying spirit, and has some "supernatural beliefs".
 He went on to explain that he doesn't think "these things have to be absolutely true to sort of be invigorating".
 Furthermore, he thinks mysticism is "a bit like trying to see how long you can hold your breath underwater or like driving without a seatbelt and it’s just like it’s fun.
 Like so basically religion is a bit like – trying to ban religion is like trying to ban snowboarding or something.
 It’s just like the rituals are just – can be really fun".
 He thinks that organised religion "gets a pretty good break in Australia", as they don't have to pay as much tax and are allowed to preach against homosexuals.

-Safran thinks that religious education should be allowed in schools, and disagrees that it is brainwashing.
+Safran publicly stated that religious education should be allowed in schools, and disagrees that it is manipulation.

 It’s like saying if you’re going to listen to heavy metal albums you’re going to go on shooting sprees.
 It’s not like having a chaplain in your school like it’s the only influence that’s going to be on the kid. [...]
 You’re just going to jump into strange people, so you bump into the chaplain and he’s teaching you all that strange stuff and then, I don’t know, you grow up and then you’ve got these cool stories about the mad chaplain at your school.

-Safran's first date was with a girl called Meg who he was doing work experience with at the Australian Jewish News in Year 10.
+Safran's first date was with a girl called Meg whom he was doing work experience with at the Australian Jewish News in Year 10.
 They saw Indiana Jones and the Last Crusade together.
 At university he began a relationship with a Bolivian girl, but it ended because Safran was "obsessed with [his] creative work", and at 19 Safran did not want the relationship to turn into something more serious.